Our School History

 The school celebrated its 70th Anniversary with a photographic exhibition attended by over 1000 visitors, and a week of celebratory events including a pageant with each year group representing a decade of the school’s history.

 Dr Hayes retired in December 2008 and was succeeded by Mrs Jo Brinkley in September 2009.

 A breakfast club was launched in September 2010, and an afterschool club was hosted from September 2011 with HPS staff running it from 2 years later.

 Hayes Primary School moved to Academy Status.

-In September 2014 HPS formed a Multi Academy Trust and welcomed St Mary Cray Primary School as the first additional school.
-Mrs Brinkley is currently Executive Head for both schools and Mr Niv Vitarana, Head of School at Hayes Primary.
+In September 2014 HPS formed a Multi Academy Trust and Mr Niv Vitarana became Headteacher at Hayes Primary.

 Today the school is still flourishing.
 It is extremely popular with parents, children and staff and continues to be a key part of the community of Hayes.
 Many changes continue to take place each year as the school develops, such as IT equipment moving directly into classrooms.

 The Parents’ Association (now the PTA) is still very important too and has raised terrific amounts of money to fund additional facilities to benefit all HPS pupils.